orsonteodoro/oiledmachine-overlay/docs/SUPPORT_MATRIX.md

 For non C/C++ langages (e.g. Python or JS) the Rust slot rules for version pinning are as follows:

-- The latest LTS slot by LTS distro releases is supported for LTS packages.
+- The latest LTS slot by LTS distro releases used in CI is supported for LTS packages.
 - The latest rolling slot by a rolling distro release is supported for rolling packages.
 - The live slot for Chromium.